yashwanthrajadurai/19CS302_Module_6/Ex no_30.md

 ## Program:
 ```
 /*
-C program to add two integer elements in an array using realloc() and that array already has three elements.Developed by:
+C program to add two integer elements in an array using realloc() and that array already has three elements.

+Developed by:
 RegisterNumber:
 */
 ```